Clemson-Forge/resources/README.md

 ## Learning
-Learning different programming languages and specializations is an important step in helping develop your CS portfolio.
+Learning different programming languages and specializations is an essential step in helping develop your CS portfolio.
 There are many different ways to learn a language.
 These include YouTube tutorials, interactive platforms, and free online courses from top universities.
 Below is a compilation of good sources we've found:
 <!--
 TO ADD
 App dev